DoubleHyphen/Personal-Blog/htticnd_v2.md

 }
 ```
 This program produces the exact same behaviour, in both GCC and Clang, with both C++ and C compilers, as long as optimisations are enabled.
 The problem runs very, _very_ deep.
 (BTW, if this bug has already been reported in GCC, I'd appreciate a link.)

+# So… now what?

+Now, we shake our heads in impotent disappointment, and twiddle our thumbs in wait.

+I previously made the prediction that we will see a Rust-side work-around long before we see an backend-side solution.
+However, it's been nearly a year and a half since this was discovered, and nothing has been done yet on either side.
+Thus, neither appears feasible currently, so we have no choice but to wait and see.

 [^²]: FORTRAN and COBOL are older, but got pointers _much_ later than C. PL/I, ALGOL, Pascal and BASIC did have pointers from the get-go, but are no longer in wide use.